gramanicu/egc_tema3/Readme.md

 - a gap will be chosen between the last platform of the lane and the new one
 - the platform is spawned

 Platforms that are out of sight are removed (after a specific delay).
+So are the boxes (green and red ones), and the decorative planets.

 ### Game Engine Namespace